-Thus, these numerical experiments show that a significant error occurs when inserting discrete-time natural growth functions into differential equations, as is often done in the literature on fisheries economics.
+Thus, these numerical experiments show that a significant error occurs when inserting discrete-time natural growth functions into differential equations, as is often done in the literature on bioeconomic modelling.
 The discretization method allows us to overcome this error through a proper discrete-time approximation derived from the continuous-time natural growth function.

-4.2 The objective functional
+2.4.
+The objective functional